-The ability of RAVEN to include T-cell epitopes in the vaccine design serves multiple purposes, both in the cellular response as cytotoxic T cells clearing virus-infected cells from the body and helper T-cells boosting both the cellular and humoral responses.
-We believe that selecting T-cell epitopes from a diverse set of source proteins will decrease the risk of the virus and variants evading the host immune system.
-Further, as T-cell epitopes are well defined and easier to predict, a robust memory T-cell population can expand the coverage of the vaccine.
-Even if the pathogen fully evades the B-cell response, an existing T-memory response will speed up and boost generation of new antibodies.
-The high-throughput nature of the RAVEN platform enables rapid identification of vaccine antigens for any viral pathogen.
+The ability of RAVENTM to include T-cell epitopes in the vaccine design serves multiple purposes, both in the cellular response as cytotoxic T cells clearing pathogen-infected cells from the body and helper T-cells boosting both the cellular and humoral responses.
+The high-throughput nature of the RAVENTM model enables rapid identification of vaccine antigens for any viral or bacterial pathogen.

-Figure 37: RAVEN workflow.
+Figure 43: RAVENTM workflow with EDENTM integration.